NFL Rumors: Antonio Brown Employing An Odd Strategy To Get The Patriots To Take Him Back

 The now-free agent wide receiver is reportedly planning an aggressive bid to get his guaranteed money from the Patriots after the team released him earlier this season.
 As Brown files an official grievance, he has also offered what appears to be an out for the Patriots by taking him back on the team, Pro Football Talk noted.

 “They still gotta pay me,” Brown said, which seemed to be a prediction that he would win his grievance with the league and recoup the guaranteed money the Patriots pulled back.
-“They might as well let me earn it.”
+“They might as well let me earn it,” he added.

 Brown was released amid a series of sexual misconduct allegations and reports that he sent an intimidating text message to one of the accusers — a text that was reportedly sent while Brown was actually inside the Patriots team facilities.

 Even if the New England Patriots do change course and bring Antonio Brown back, he may not see the field.
-The NFL has continued its investigation of the sexual misconduct claims against Brown, which include an allegations from his former personal trainer that Brown forcibly raped her.
+The NFL has continued its investigation of the sexual misconduct claims against Brown, which include allegations from his former personal trainer that Brown forcibly raped her.
 Brown could still face the possibility of fines or a suspension, which would not be served until he is signed by another team.

 It seems more likely that Antonio Brown will be opposing the Patriots instead of playing for them.
 As The Inquisitr reported, Brown filed official grievances against both the Oakland Raiders and New England Patriots, seeking the guaranteed money that both teams rescinded when he was released.